fernandezfran/galpynostatic/README.md

 If you use galpynostatic in a scientific publication, we would appreciate it if you could cite the following [article](https://www.doi.org/):

-> Fernandez, Francisco, et al. "Towards a fast-charging of LIBs electrode
+> F. Fernandez, E. M. Gavilán-Arriazu, D. E. Barraco, A. Visintin, Y. Ein-Eli,
-> materials: a heuristic model based on galvanostatic simulations" (2023).
+> E. P. M. Leiva.
+"Towards a fast-charging of LIBs electrode materials: a
-> _TODO_.
-DOI
+> heuristic model based on galvanostatic simulations" (2023). _TODO_

 BibTeX entry: